voxpupuli/puppetboard/README.md

 ## Configuration<a id="configuration"></a>

+### Puppet agents

+The default value of `usecacheonfailure = true` configuration setting for Puppet agents causes Puppet runs to always succeed, event if there are catalog compilation failures f.e. because of a syntax error in your code.
+This is because in such cases with this setting Puppet will just use a cached working catalog and report the run to PuppetDB as successful.
+(Although with an error visible in the Puppet run log.)

+Therefore, to show the nodes with a catalog compilation as failed in Puppetboard you need to set `usecacheonfailure = false` in your nodes' `puppet.conf`.

 ### PuppetDB

 Of course you need to configure your Puppet Server to store the Puppet run reports in PuppetDB.